diz-vara/CarND-LaneLines-P1/P1_writeup.md

 A possible improvement would be to:
-- dynamically update ROI position by vanishing point recalculation
+- dynamically update ROI position by vanishing point recalculation (done in second version, result can be seen in out/extra_masked.mp4)
 - try another 'line extracting' algorithms (use first quartile instead of median, use gray erosion etc).
 - use morphological analysis to remove small particles and reduce the width of the